pelermu/AdrenalineSH/README.md

-# Ultranatum
+# Adrenaline
-Shell script to install a [Ultranatum Masternode](http://ultranatum.org/) on a Linux server running Ubuntu 16.04.
+Shell script to install a [Adrenaline Masternode](http://Adnrenaline.org/) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 ***

 ## Installation